- slide 1 of 2

 Nutrition for Children

 The long-term effects of bad nutrition are evident in modern society.
-Obesity, type 2 diabetes, heart disease and high cholesterol, the list goes on and has become a common part of our society putting a huge strain on the medical system and a danger to our health.
-It has been said this will be the first generation that may well die before their parents.
+Obesity, type 2 diabetes, heart disease and high cholesterol: The list goes on and has become a common part of our society putting a huge strain on the medical system and a danger to our health.
+It has been said this may be the first generation in which the children die before their parents.
 It is more important than ever that parents and educators explore activities for preschool children about nutrition.